0xRace/multiplayergame/memory-bank/implementation-plan.md

 **Step 19: Pickup Effects**
 - On player–pickup overlap, remove the pickup and apply: +health for health items, temporary +speed for speed items.
-- Test: Collect each pickup type and confirm the player’s stats update and the effect duration resets correctly.
+- Test: Collect each pickup type and confirm the player's stats update and the effect duration resets correctly.

 **Step 20: Static Obstacles**
 - Render optional walls or barriers and prevent the player from passing through them via collision response.